cnrancher/docs-hangar/versioned_docs/version-v1.7/index.md

 You can refer to the [Installation Guide](/docs/v1.7/install) to install hangar on your system.

-For more detailed usage example of hangar to setup a private image registry server, see [Hangar Best Practice](/docs/v1.7/bestpractice).
+For more detailed usage example of hangar to setup a private image registry server with Kubernetes clusters, see [Hangar Best Practice](/docs/v1.7/bestpractice).

 ## Configuration

-The configuration file of hangar is compatible with [containers/image](https://github.com/containers/image/tree/main/docs) configuration files.
+The configuration file of Hangar is compatible with the [containers/image](https://github.com/containers/image/tree/main/docs) configuration files.

 - `/etc/containers/policy.json`: The default trust policy file, use `--insecure-policy` option to skip policy check.